IBM Cloud Docs

 Your applications and drivers use connection strings to make a connection to IBM Cloud® Databases for MongoDB.
 Each deployment has connection strings specifically for drivers and applications.
 Connection strings are displayed in the Endpoints panel of your deployment's Overview, and can also be retrieved from the Cloud Databases CLI plug-in and the Cloud Databases API.

 The connection strings can be used by any of the users you create in your deployment.
 While you can use the admin user for all of your connections and applications, it might be better to create users specifically for your applications to connect with.
-For more information, see Creating Users and Getting Connection Strings.
+For more information, see Getting Connection Strings.

 When connecting an external application, use only drivers that are supported by MongoDB or MongoDB's Featured Community-Supported Libraries.
 Cloud Databases does not support any drivers that are not supported by MongoDB.

-Table 1. mongodb/URI connection information
+mongodb/URI connection information

-Field Name Index Description
+Field name Index Description

 Type Type of connection - for MongoDB, it is "URI"